Dover Corporation: 2000s

 In May 2018, Richard J. Tobin took over as president and CEO of Dover, after previously serving as the company's director.
 In May 2018, Dover spun off a large portion of its Energy segment including upstream energy businesses into a standalone publicly traded company, Apergy.

+In February 2024, Dover appointed its president and CEO, Richard J. Tobin, to the additional role of Chairman of the Board.
+In addition, the independent directors of the Board appointed Michael F. Johnston to the role of lead independent director.
+Later that year, the company completed sales of two of its operating divisions.
+German firm Stabilus purchased DESTACO for $680 million in a transaction announced in October 2023 and closed in April 2024, while Terex acquired the Environmental Solutions Group division for $2 billion in a deal announced in July and closed in October.

 Segments and operating companies

 Dover's organization and segment structure has changed over its history.
 For example, in 1985 Dover restructured into five major subsidiaries to reflect its key markets of interest.
 For reporting purposes, these five major subsidiaries were represented in four sections: building industries (Dover Elevator International); electronic products (Dover Technologies); petroleum (Dover Resources); and industrial and aerospace products (Dover Industries, Dover Sargent).
 In 1989, Dover re-segmented into six sectors based on market activity changes: Dover Elevator International, Dover Technology, Dover Resources, Dover Industries, Dover Diversified, and Corporate Companies.
 After selling Dover Elevator, these segments became Diversified, Electronics, Industries, Resources, Systems and Technologies.
 In 2007, Dover reported four segments: Industrial Products, Engineered Systems, Fluid Management, and Electronic Technologies.
 Following 2014, Dover Corporation operated with four segments: Energy, Engineered Systems, Fluids, and Refrigeration & Food Equipment.
 The operating companies that reside within each segment are run like independent companies.

-As of 2022, Dover Corporation is as of 2022 divided into five operating segments: Engineered Products, Clean Energy and Fueling, Imaging and Identification, Pumps and Process Solutions, and Climate and Sustainability Technologies.
+As of 2022, Dover Corporation is divided into five operating segments: Engineered Products, Clean Energy and Fueling, Imaging and Identification, Pumps and Process Solutions, and Climate and Sustainability Technologies.
 The Engineered Products segment provides products, software, and services for markets that include aerospace, defense, aftermarket vehicle services, industrial automation, and waste disposal.
-This segment includes six operating companies: Destaco, Environmental Solutions Group, Microwave Products Group, OK International, TWG, and Vehicle Service Group.
+This segment includes Microwave Products Group, OK International, TWG, and Vehicle Service Group.
 The Clean Energy and Fueling segment provides products, services, software, and equipment for retail fueling and clean energy, vehicle wash solutions, and adjacent markets.
 This segment includes two operating companies: Dover Fueling Solutions and OPW.
 The Imaging and Identification segment supplies equipment and services to the marking and coding, product traceability, and digital textile printing markets.
 This segment includes two operating companies: Dover Digital Printing and Markem-Imaje.
 The Pumps and Process Solutions segment manufactures products for handling fluids across the chemical, hygienic, biopharma, oil and gas, and industrial sectors.
 This segment includes four operating companies: CPC, Dover Precision Components, MAAG Group, and PSG.
 The Climate and Sustainability Technologies segment provides equipment and systems to the commercial refrigeration, beverage packaging equipment, and heating and cooling markets.
 This segment includes three operating companies: Belvac, Dover Food Retail, and SWEP.